idaholab/moose/modules/thm/doc/content/source/components/JunctionOneToOne.md

 regarding the connected flow channels:

 - There are exactly 2 connected flow channels
-- The connected flow channels must have the same cross-sectional area at the junction
 - The connected flow channels must be parallel

 If any of the above conditions are not met, then one must use either a volumetric junction